procore-oss/blueprinter/docs/rendering.md

 render json: WidgetBlueprint.render(widget)
 ```

 Ruby's built-in `JSON` library is used by default.
 Alternatively, you can use the built-in [MultiJson extension](./dsl/extensions.md#multijson).
-Or for total control, implement the [json extension hook](./api/extensions.md#json) and call any serializer you like.
+Or for total control, implement the [around_result](./api/extensions.md#around_result) and call any serializer you like.

 ### Rendering to a Hash